 Subscribe to Public Premium for features such as advanced company-level data, Morningstar insights, and exclusive audio content from Public.com's expert analysts.

-Webull is a low-cost trading and investing app that allows you to invest in stocks, ETFs, options, and crypto, and participate in initial public offerings (IPOs).
-Webull has also expanded its U.S. offerings to include futures and commodities trading.
+Webull is a low-cost trading and investing app that allows you to invest in stocks, ETFs, options, futures, commodities, and crypto, and even participate in initial public offerings (IPOs).

-Trading features include charting tools, technical indicators, customizable screeners, real-time stock alerts, and group orders.
+Trading features such as charting tools, technical indicators, customizable screeners, real-time stock alerts, and group orders.

 Let Webull manage your money for you with Webull Smart Advisor, which combines Webull's in-house investment expertise and artificial intelligence to build, manage, and rebalance an ETF portfolio for you.